 Blátindur is not for the faint-hearted.
 It’s that imposing peak rising up majestically above Herjólfsdalur, and it requires some serious scrambling up its steep and craggy slope.
 There are no chains or ropes along the track, nor any carved out steps.
 So you have to be prepared to crawl on hands and feet up on rocky paths, and sometimes even bumslide down the track if necessary.
 Safe to say that it’s not a good idea to do this walk when there is a stiff breeze howling around the peaks.

 But the effort is worth it.
 The views from the top ridges into the magical bowl of Herjólfsdalur are absolutely dazzling.
 Down the other side there are fleeting views onto hidden beaches and a bewildering array of jumbled rocks.
+In this article I will show you how to get there, and what to watch out for.

-The intimidating cliffs of Blátindur
+The intimidating heights of Blátindur

 Looking up its sheer cliffs is quite intimidating…